 - 1. Discuss your observations and concerns with the pupil's parent/carer.
-The SENCo or a member of SLT will support you with these conversations if needed. - Complete a SEND Support Request Form, including details of the parent view; the pupil view (where possible); your observations; assessment information and proposed next steps: https://forms.office.com/Pages/ResponsePage.aspx?id=noiJDDX00EWYayGZ58m1XxBZB2T NGqRDkSxV3erT6x5URU5aQ1dCSEFNRFE2S0JCRzFETVhNV1NLUS4u - 3.
-Upload the completed form to CPOMS for the pupil records, and add the SENCo team to the CPOMS alert. - Use CPOMS and an ABC Log (if appropriate) to continue to record any behaviours/ concerns/ conversations that may provide further support towards a referral to other professionals/ agencies.

-- Class teacher, SENCo and parent to liaise further to action any agreed onward referrals or assessments.
+The SENCo or a member of SLT will support you with these conversations if needed. - Complete a SEND Support Request Form, including details of the parent view; the pupil view (where possible); your observations; assessment information and proposed next steps: https://forms.office.com/Pages/ResponsePage.aspx?id=noiJDDX00EWYayGZ58m1XxBZB2TNGqRDkSxV3erT6x5URU5aQ1dCSEFNRFE2S0JCRzFETVhNV1NLUS4u - 3.
+Upload the completed form to CPOMS for the pupil records, and add the SENCo team to the CPOMS alert. - 4.
+Use CPOMS and an ABC Log (if appropriate) to continue to record any behaviours/ concerns/ conversations that may provide further support towards a referral to other professionals/ agencies. - 5.
+Class teacher, SENCo, and parent to liaise further to action any agreed onward referrals or assessments.
 The child may be added to the SEND list at this stage.
 Parents should be advised of this. - 6.
-At this point, class teachers must create a Pupil Profile for the pupil using the template on Provision Map.
-This should summarise the child's needs and how they may best be supported.
-This should be written in the pupil voice and with input from the pupil, where possible.
-A copy of the pupil profile should be shared with the parents/ carers. - 7.
-If further support is then provided to the child that is additional and different to that which a child would receive through QFT, a Personal Learning Plan should be written using the template on Provision Map.
-Targets should consider the pupil's needs, strengths and difficulties.
-It may be necessary for some pupils to have targets across multiple academic and personal/social areas, whereas other pupils may only require targets in one area.
-This will be for the judgement of the teacher and in collaboration with the parent/carer and pupil. - 8.
-A copy of the pupil's Personal Learning Plan should be shared with the parents/ carers. - 9.
-A Personal Learning Plan must be reviewed TERMLY with the parent/ carer during parents evening or another meeting arranged by the class teacher.
+At this point, class teachers must create a Personalised Provision Plan for the pupil using the appropriate template on Provision Map.
+This should summarise the child's needs and how they may best be supported in order to make progress from their individual starting points.
+This should be written in the pupil voice and with input from the pupil and parents, where possible. - 7.
+The Personalised Provision Plan should detail provision on offer to the child that is additional and different to what is otherwise available within school provision.
+Provision should include recommendations from any professionals involved with the pupil, and information from Section F of

+- an EHCP (if the pupil has an EHCP).
+Provision may include tailored strategies, resources or interventions deemed necessary to address a pupil's unique needs. - 8.
+Our rationale for shifting away from SMART targets is that such targets can sometimes fail to provide the dynamic and responsive approach needed to ensure meaningful progress.
+Instead, we recognise that progress should be embedded as a central goal, with targets being identified within lessons or contexts on a daily basis.
+The primary focus for pupils is to ensure that they are supported with the appropriate provision they need to make progress from their individual starting points. - 9.
+A Personalised Provision Plan must be reviewed TERMLY with the parent/ carer during parents evening or another meeting arranged by the class teacher.
 This is a statutory requirement for children with SEND.
-You must review targets and set new targets.
 Where appropriate, the child should be invited to attend the review meetings. - 10.
 Annual review meetings for children with EHCPs will be arranged by the SENCo.